Dasharo/docs/docs/osf-trivia-list/dasharo.md

 consider [ways to help us](../../ways-you-can-help-us/) to gain a reputation that can lead to influencing Dasharo Community Supported roadmap.

+## Can I request any demo?

+Yes.
+Some materials are already availabe in [supported hardware][supported-hw] section where we list publicly supported hardware platforms for given market segments.
+You can visit our [Dasharo Youtube channel](https://www.youtube.com/channel/UCTYvdwdFZ7NAtGK_XRvelaw), or if you need more information please [schedule a call](https://calendly.com/3mdeb/corebootmaintainershippackage) or contact us using [online form](https://3mdeb.com/contact/) and we would be glad to present more.

 [coreboot-scope]: https://doc.coreboot.org/#scope-of-the-coreboot-project
 [dtsos]: ../../dasharo-tools-suite/overview/
 [lvfs]: https://fwupd.org/lvfs/docs/consulting